webiny/website/src/blogPosts/4-problems-of-web-development-from-developers-perspective-af7df512b32e.md

 ---
 slug: "blog/4-problems-of-web-development-from-developers-perspective-af7df512b32e"
 title: "4 Problems of Web Development — from Developer’s perspective"
-description: "pending"
+description: "tl;dr"
-tags: pending
+tags: ["Web development", "Framework", "CMS", "React", "Javascript"]
 featureImage: "./assets/4-problems-of-web-development-from-developers-perspective-af7df512b32e/max-2048-17g2IovkDmP05jCinPLVJlw.jpeg"
-author: pending
+author: sven
+date: 2017-09-29
 ---

-## td;dr
+## tl;dr

 Before you’re scared off with the long text below, here’s a summary for you:

-#### We are bored to death with repetitive tasks.
+**We are bored to death with repetitive tasks.
 Current technology is outdated and missing innovation.
 We still think browser-first when it comes to displaying our data.
-Development tools need to get smarter, way way smarter.
+Development tools need to get smarter, way way smarter.**

 However if you disagree — you’re welcome to comment on the text below.